hasolanor/CFD-porousmedia/README.md

 ## 1. Introduction
 The injection of tailored solutions with chemical scalars; such as polymers, surfactants, nanoparticles, salts, and others;  has become very common in subsurface engineering applications.
-The Enhanced Oil Recovery (EOR) operations are a good example of these applications, in which chemical scalars use to be injected to generate or favour different interactions that improve oil and gas production.
+Enhanced Oil Recovery (EOR) operations are a good example of these applications, in which chemical scalars use to be injected to generate or favour different interactions that improve oil and gas production.
 On another vein, the remotion of non-aqueous liquid phases (NAPL) and solid pollutants from soil and groundwater bodies can be improved using chemical scalars.
 Furthermore, recent studies show a positive impact on the carbon dioxide storage capacity when a Geological Carbon Sequestration (GCS) operation is upgraded by the use of chemical scalars.
 All above accounts for the importance of the study of chemical scalar behaviour in porous media targeting to improving its understanding and the design process of these operations.

 One of the most important issues involved in the behaviour of chemica scalars in porous media are the transport phenomena.
 When a chemical scalar is injected into a porous medium, several transport mechanisms are followed.
 These mechanisms are strongly associated with its interactions with other scalar particles/molecules, the carrier fluid, and the solid surface; and govern its deployment inside the porous medium.
 With this in mind, a proper representation of the transport dynamics exhibed by the chemical scalars inside the porous media is key to design a subsurface engineering application involving chemical scalars.